knative/docs/docs/install/Knative-with-IKS.md

+---
-# Knative Install on IBM Cloud Kubernetes Service (IKS)
+title: "Install on IBM Cloud Kubernetes Service (IKS)"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 10
+---

 This guide walks you through the installation of the latest version of Knative using pre-built images.